Federal court blocks Biden’s transgender mandate on religious hospitals, doctors

 The lower court ruled for him, prompting the hospital to go to the Supreme Court and ask the justices to review the dispute, citing the Catholic hospital’s First Amendment rights.

-The high court petition has been unresolved since March of 2020, and the justices have not yet decided whether to grant oral arguments on the matter.
+The high court has not decided whether to hear the case, which was filed in March 2020.
 The court will return in October from its summer break.

 Steven Collins, a law professor at the University of Texas, said the court rulings thus far on religious objections to transgender services have been mixed.